.jpg)

 - New concept

-Awareness objective
+Notoriety objective

-- Making yourself known (DNVBs)
+- Make yourself known (DNVB)

-- Attracting press and influencers (major groups)
+- Attracting the press and influencers (Large groups)

 Sales volume target